karki-03/django-rabbitMQ-celery/README.md

 1. Offloading work (using Celery workers)
 2. Scheduling task execution (using Celery beat)

+## What is RabbitMQ?
+RabbitMQ is an open-source message-broker software that originally implemented the Advanced Message Queuing Protocol.
+We will understand more about it later in this tutorial.

+## What is Flower?
+Flower is a web based tool for monitoring and administrating Celery clusters.
+Flower helps us to check the following things:
+1. Task progress and history
+2. Ability to show task details (arguments, start time, runtime, and more)
+3. Graphs and statistics (and many more things)

 ## Few points you should know as a pre-requisite:
 1. <b>Queue</b> is an abstract data structure, somewhat similar to Stacks.
 Unlike stacks, a queue is open at both its ends.
 One end is always used to insert data (enqueue) and the other is used to remove data (dequeue).
 Queue follows First-In-First-Out methodology, i.e., the data item stored first will be accessed first.
 2. <b>Task queues</b> let applications perform work, called tasks, asynchronously outside of a user request.
 If an app needs to execute work in the background, it adds tasks to task queues.
 The tasks are executed later, by worker services.
 The Task Queue service is designed for asynchronous work.